 This is a committee of the City Council of Revelstoke.
 It is comprised of community social sector professionals, business representatives, community members and City councilors.
 We’ve been busy!
-Click here for a complete list of Social Development Committee activities and projects (2008 – 2013).
+Click here for a complete list of Social Development Committee activities and projects (2008 – present).
 Click here for the Revelstoke Development News.
 Or check out our “Infographic” to see how it all connects!
 Continue Reading →

 Click here to dowload the Revelstoke Poverty Reduction Strategy.
 Find out about the true cost of living in Revelstoke, how poverty impacts the local economy, and what we can do about it.